Experienced Bellingham Car Accident Attorneys Ready To Serve You

 Often, we are asked the following two questions, usually by those who want to make sure they took the “correct” steps after their accident.
-To that end, we would like to reassure our clients that we certainly understand how overwhelming finding yourself unexpectedly involved in a car accident can be.
+To that end, we would like to reassure our clients that we certainly understand how overwhelming finding yourself unexpectedly involved in a car crash accident can be.
 If you forgot to take some of these steps, do not despair or worry.
 Be certain to contact a law firm as to what steps you may now need to take to protect your rights.

 - How Long Do I Have to File a Claim for My Car Accident?
-In Washington, you typically have three years following your accident in which to file a claim.
+In Washington, you typically have three years following your vehicle accident in which to file a claim.
 Though this is true, ideally, you should file your claim as soon as possible.
 This reduces the risk of losing valuable evidence or of witnesses becoming forgetful about important details.
 However, if it is the sort of accident that involved injuries that did not show up immediately (a subtle brain injury, for example), you will have three years following the discovery of that injury in which to file your claim.

 - How Long Does it Take to Resolve a Car Accident Claim?
-Certainly, each and every car accident claim is different and unique and will have its own particular set of circumstances.
+Certainly, each and every car crash accident claim is different and unique and will have its own particular set of circumstances.
 As a result, it can be difficult to put an exact time frame on the resolution of your case.
 Generally, after negotiations with the insurance company have commenced, it will typically take several months to reach a settlement.
 If the case ultimately goes to trial, it could be a year, two years, or possibly more before the case is decided by a judge or a jury, depending upon the complexity of the case.

 Olivia is seriously injured when she rear-ends a commercial truck that had parked in the middle of a busy highway while the driver slept.
 An investigation reveals that: